valentin-deschaintre/valentin-deschaintre.github.io/2021/call-for-papers.md

 This year, EGSR features two paper submission tracks: the <a href="#research">Research Track</a> and the <a href="#industry">Industry Track</a>.
+A PDF version of the call for papers is available to download from [here](../call-for-papers.pdf).

 <a id="research"></a>

 ## Research Track

-A PDF version of Research Track call for papers is available to download from here.

 The Eurographics Symposium on Rendering 2021 will take place virtually and/or in-person from June 29th to July 2nd, 2021, hosted by Saarland University.
 This 32nd event continues the series of highly successful Eurographics Symposia and Workshops on Rendering.